pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ## Finish line

 Finished, right?
 Well almost.
-If you look carefully at the console output you'll see the next.js framework has populated the tsconfig.json file with some default values.
-Good.
-However, I'll be adding/changing a few for my own preference.
+If you look carefully at the console output you'll see the Next.js framework has populated the tsconfig.json file with its default.
+Ah ha, the continuation point from early.
+See I told you my weird method of adding TS had a purpose.
+However, I'll be adding/changing a few of the defaults to my own preference.

 I'll be setting strict to true.
-You can read more about this [change on the TS Website](https://www.typescriptlang.org/tsconfig#Strict_Type_Checking_Options_6173).
+You can read more about this change on the [TS Website](https://www.typescriptlang.org/tsconfig#Strict_Type_Checking_Options_6173).

 ```json
 "strict": true,
 ```

-To ensure I'm getting the most out of Type Safety, I'll also be enabling no implicit this, no implicit any, and lastly, no implicit return types.
+And to ensure I'm getting the most out of Type Safety, I'll also be enabling no implicit this, no implicit any, and lastly, no implicit return types.

 ```json
 "noImplicitThis": true,